Peter Lewis murdered by William Jones on Cardiff doorstep, court told

 Peter Murphy, prosecuting, said: "Police arrived to find Mr Lewis slumped in his hallway.
 He had suffered a single stab wound to the abdomen.
 He was still conscious and was able to give police brief details.

-"He was taken to hospital but, despite best efforts, he died that morning."'Armed with knife'
+"He was taken to hospital but, despite best efforts, he died that morning."

 The court heard Jones had knocked on several doors in Roath as he searched for Miss West and Mr Tilmouth.